cmelende/CS6381_Project/README.md

 Examples can be found in merged/examples

 #### Implementation Details
 We'll now go over how everything works underneath the hood.
-The middleware can be thought of being broken up into 2 different implementations, which dictates how the system's participants will interact with each other and must be used together in order for the system to work as intended:
-* Notifier: BrokerNotifierStrategy, SubscriberNotifierStrategy, & PublisherNotifierStrategy
-* Proxy: BrokerProxyStrategy, SubscriberProxyStrategy, & PublisherProxyStrategy

-The implementation is dependent on if you use the 'flag=notifier' or 'flag=proxy' command line argument.

 We will go over each part of the system.
 The main pattern we use in our middleware is the strategy pattern which you can read more [here](https://refactoring.guru/design-patterns/strategy/python/example)